AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ░░░░░**Player Positioning**░░░░░░░░░░░░

 Click "Configuration" on the bottom right of the screen.
 Use the right arrow and find the Drummer tab.
-Use your mouse and click the arrows to move, rise, lower and rotate your player.
+Use your mouse and click the arrows to move, raise, lower and rotate your player.
+This can help if you have physical limitation in the real world tracking space.
 Click the done button when you are finished.

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/fd8a3cd3-0b72-44b0-b365-a274a86a6577)